c0zy1/writeups-site/assets/2025-09-15-EelegoKit.md

 tags: [Eelego, Pins, electronics]
 ---

-A few weeks ago i bought the eelego beginners kit and have so far done 20/24 exercises.
+A few weeks ago i bought the eelego beginners kit and have so far done almost all exercises.

 In this post i'll just show you some of the pictures i took while putting together the boards and give you a short review on why it is definitely worth it to invest those 37€ and some time to get a feeling for hardware, pins etc.